Infest (festival): Reinvention

+In 2020 and 2021 Infest moved to a Twitch Livestream due to the COVID 19 Pandemic and rebranded as "Stay-in-Fest".

+In 2022 it moved back to being an in person festival, playing Bradford University for the last time before they ceased to host external promotions in late 2022.

+In 2023 and 2024 the festival found a temporary host in St George’s Hall in Bradford which allowed the organizers to experiment with elaborate stage designs and visual effects.

+In 2025 the festival relocated again to Manchester Academy.

 Today

 Today, Guy has a small team of people at his side, including Molyneux (the remaining member of the founding team), graphic designer Richard King, Ticket Office Manager Lee Thornton and a crew of volunteers and live production professionals.